needle-tools/needle-engine-samples/package/Runtime/UI Worldspace/README.md

-# UI Button
+# Worldspace UI

+UI components inside a worldspace Canvas can be used to build spatial interfaces, for example for XR devices.
+A number of component types like panels, buttons, text are supported.

+Events on buttons can directly be set to trigger events on other components.

-## Custom fonts
+## Font Assets

-On the **Text** component you can select what font asset you want to use.
-There is no global default and it will always be `Ariel`.
+Text components should reference a Font asset for export.

-You can import a font by adding the *.ttf or *.otf file into your project and then assigning them to every Text component you create.
+You can import a font by adding the `.ttf` or `.otf` file into your project and assigning it to your Text components.

-Mind that to make the **font style** option on the Text component to work, it is required to have an adequate version of the font, such as `Ariel-bold`, which you need to supply your own.

-That same logic applies for [rich text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html), where you need to have such font variants already in place.

----
+To use font styles (bold/italic), make sure that you also have matching font assets – for example, `Arial-bold`.
+This also applies to [Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html).

-The fonts are exporter to a texture and are not preserved as is, this means that by default only fixed set of chracters are exported from the font.
-To extend this set, you can use the `Font Addition Characters` component to specify what extra character you want to export.
+By default, all characters referenced on all Text objects in your scene are exported.
+If you want to set text dynamically at runtime, you can extend this set:  add an `Font Additional Characters` component to your scene to specify what extra characters you want to export.